View 31 Photos

 Tipping

-It is customary to tip your national guide, local guide and driver approximately CNY30 per person per staff member, per day.
-Your national guide will collect this for your convenience on the first day of your tour in Shanghai, approximately CNY300.00 per person for the total duration.
+It is customary to tip your national guide, local guide and driver approximately CNY39 per person per day.
+Your national guide will collect this for your convenience on the first day of your tour, approximately CNY970 per person for the total duration.
 Tips are collected in Chinese Yuan.

 The minimum number of travellers in your group will be 10, and the maximum will be 35.
 If in the unlikely event there are less than 10 people booked on your tour date, we will endeavour to reduce any disruption to your holiday and try to operate your tour with lower passenger numbers.
 If we are not able to operate your departure date then you may be asked to change to a different date and a full refund will be made available to you should this alternative not be suitable.